1924 United States presidential election: Republican Party nomination

 The Republican Convention was held in Cleveland, Ohio, from June 10 to 12, with the easy choice of nominating incumbent President Coolidge for a full term of his own.
+Coolidge won with only token competition from Senators Robert M. La Follette and Hiram Johnson, both members of the party's progressive wing; an attempt to have Coolidge's nomination declared unanimous failed when La Follette's delegates refused to support Coolidge.

 Former Illinois Governor Frank Orren Lowden was nominated as Coolidge's running mate, but he declined the honor, a unique event in 20th-century American political history.
 Charles G. Dawes, a prominent Republican businessman, was nominated for vice-president instead.